By Chip Rowe

 The Putnam County AIDS Task Force reported that the county had 71 cases, including seven each in Garrison and Cold Spring.

 Cold Spring firefighters rescued a hiker from a small ledge on Breakneck Mountain.
-She was stuck for 45 minutes before a passerby on Route 9D noticed her.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+She was stuck for 45 minutes before a passerby on Route 9D noticed her.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.